 The Ideal Age for Children to Play with Pomeranian Puppies

-The problem is Pomeranians are a bit like little stuffed toys that just so happen to be alive.
-They’re so fun to play with, so everyone wants to be around them.
-But their cuteness can’t protect them or the children who play with them, so the best policy when letting small children and Pomeranians play with one another is to keep an eye on them.
+But their cuteness can’t protect them or the children who play with them, so the best policy for letting small children and Pomeranians play with one another is to keep a close eye on them.

 Can Pomeranians Hurt Small Children?

-Pomeranians and small children often have beautiful relationships.
-It becomes a stimulating blend when you add a young child’s happiness and natural curiosity to a Pomeranian's playfulness and bountiful charisma.
+Pomeranian dogs and small children often have beautiful relationships.
+It becomes a stimulating blend when you add a young child’s happiness and natural curiosity to a Pomeranian’s playfulness and bountiful charisma.

 There shouldn’t be a situation where a dog needs to behave aggressively when playing with a young child.
 However, that fact is that your Pomeranian will defend himself if he feels threatened by the child in any way.